nexpy/nxrefine/_sources/introduction.rst.txt

 detector covers reciprocal space volumes that can exceed 10×10×10Å\ :sup:`3`.
 Depending on the size of the crystal unit cell, such volumes contain hundreds, if not thousands, of Brillouin Zones.
-NXRefine has a peak-search algorithm for identifying all the peaks above a certain intensity threshold, which are then used to generate an orientation matrix that is refined on many, if not all, Bragg peaks.
+*NXRefine* has a peak-search algorithm for identifying all the peaks above a certain intensity threshold, which are then used to generate an orientation matrix, :math:`\mathcal{U}`, that is refined on a large number of Bragg peaks.

-Each peak is defined by its coordinates on the detector, :math:`x_p` and :math:`y_p`, and the goniometer angles :math:`\theta`, :math:`\omega`, :math:`\chi`, and :math:`\phi` defined in the figure above.
-These need to be converted into reciprocal space coordinates, :math:`\mathbf{Q}(h,k,l)`, using an orientation matrix.
-The conversion between detector coordinates and reciprocal space coordinates is accomplished through a set of matrix operations:
+Each peak is defined by its coordinates on the detector, :math:`x_p` and :math:`y_p`, and the goniometer angles :math:`\theta`, :math:`\omega`, :math:`\chi`, and :math:`\phi` of the diffractometer when the image was collected.
+Once the orientation matrix has been determined, these experimental coordinates can be converted into reciprocal space coordinates, :math:`\mathbf{Q}(h,k,l)`.
+The conversion is accomplished through a set of matrix operations:

 .. math::